Thanks to the MSR'17 Award Committee,

 - Tom Ostrand and Elaine Weyuker were very important to the development of

-PROMISE.
-The 2005 PROMISE meeting was somewhat low energy and
+the PROMISE conference.
+The 2005 PROMISE conference meeting was somewhat low energy and

-Gary and I were considering cancelling the project.
+Gary and I were considering cancelling the whole thing.
 But in 2006,

 Tom and Elaine joined our community, injecting much needed energy and

 credibility to our meetings.
 Tom also performed some magic with the ACM Digital

 Library and, hey presto, suddenly all the PROMISE conference papers become ACM publications.

 - Numerous other researchers were kind enough to lend their talents

 to the organization of the conferences.
 That list of people

 is very long and including Ayse Bener, Guenther Ruhe, Stefan Wagner, Ye Yang